≡ Menu

 • Hemi-laminectomy: $2800-$5000

-The point in this article were we like to take a moment and remind folks that we here at IndulgeYourPet are not doctors.
+This brings us to the point in this article where we like to take a moment and remind folks that we here at IndulgeYourPet are not doctors.
 Nor are we veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be really passionate about animals and only want what’s best for this.
+We are all a bunch of folks passionate about animals and only want what’s best for them.

 This is why…